Turkmenistan Cuisine

 Caucasus Cuisine

-Turkmen cuisine has absorbed some of the most delicious dishes of Georgia, Dagestan and North Ossetia.
+Turkmenistan cuisine has absorbed some of the most delicious dishes of Georgia, Dagestan and North Ossetia.
 Nearly all Caucasian cafes in the country serve up meals including Georgian and Dagestani khinkali dumplings, Caucasian borscht, skewered quail, kharcho soup, badrijani eggplant appetizer, Ossetian pies and other dishes.

-Turkmenistan tours are an opportunity to get acquainted with Turkmen national cuisine.
+Turkmenistan tours are an opportunity to get acquainted with Turkmen cuisine.
 In 21st-century Turkmenistan this means not just the fine flavors of original nomadic fare but the culinary delights of neighboring Central Asian countries, the tang of China and Korea, the delicacy of Japan, the juiciness of the Caucasus, the romance of Italy, the spice of Turkey and the sophistication of France.